Poverty: U-M launches initiative aimed at finding solutions

 Shaefer, whose research has focused on the rising extreme poverty in the United States, is the co-author of “$2.00 a Day: Living on Almost Nothing in America.”

-President Mark Schlissel announced the new initiative Wednesday at his Leadership Breakfast for faculty, staff and students.
+The new initiative was announced Wednesday at a Leadership Breakfast for faculty, staff and students.
 The unique approach involves multiple schools and colleges at U-M tackling poverty from all angles.
 U-M teaches more than 100 poverty-related courses through its schools and colleges, including architecture; business; dentistry; education; kinesiology; law; literature, science, and the arts; nursing; pharmacy; public health; public policy; information; and social work.

 The initiative efforts will be primarily in three areas: research, teaching and practice.
 The research will be interdisciplinary by design.
 The approach to research will center initially on boosting economic opportunity, expanding educational attainment and improving health.